-Urgent Capability Acquisition
+Urgent Capability Acquisition (UCA)

 Each page in this pathway presents a wealth of curated knowledge from acquisition policies, guides, templates, training, reports, websites, case studies, and other resources.
 It also provides a framework for functional experts and practitioners across DoD to contribute to the collective knowledge base.
 This site aggregates official DoD policies, guides, references, and more.